volontariato internazionale, antirazzismo, pace, diritti

 Extra-Fee:50 EUR

 Activating kids in the city camp and providing them with cross-cultural learning experience.
 Volunteers will do it by using various informal methods of teaching as well as small group techniques.
 The activities to be held by a team of volunteers may include the following: playing the games and performing music that are popular in the countries the volunteers represent; training kids to perform pieces of amateur drama; preparing festivals; providing intellectual and sport games as well as discussions; preparing quests to combine with excursions round the places of interest; organizing actions for peace and nature protection; leading and supporting kids in their work on the team projects within the topics related to the main theme of the summer.
 Volunteers are responsible for the day activities in the camp.
-The work can be quite hard, involving long working hours, requiring high level of commitment and responsibility.
+The work can be quite heavy, involving long working hours, requiring high level of commitment and responsibility.
 You will stay with campers from 10:00 to 17:00 (45-minute lunch is included) and spend about another hour to prepare and finalize next day activities and feedback.
-Working days are from Monday to Friday plus one duty Saturday; Sundays are days off.
+Working days are from Monday to Friday plus one duty Saturday; Sundays are days off except the one after arrival.
 The local participants are mainly youngsters from minority groups of Tallinn whose family s languages include Russian.
-Based on the previous year, we expect a number of kids/teens participants in one camp shift as up to 40.
-Volunteers will work in pairs facilitating and leading a smaller group of 10 - 12 children or less during the day and change the groups every 2-3 days.During the first three days of the workcamp after arrival (Friday, Saturday and Sunday), volunteers will be given a training on the camp methodology and some time to prepare themselves to meet the kids/teens on Monday and further carry out their tasks in the camp.
+Based on the previous year, we expect a number of kids and teen participants in one camp shift as up to 40.
+Volunteers will work in pairs facilitating and leading a smaller group of 10 - 12 children or less during the day and change the groups every 2-3 days.During the first three days of the camp right after arrival, volunteers will be given a training on the camp methodology and some time to prepare themselves to meet the kids/teens on Monday and further carry out their tasks in the camp.
 For this reason, it is important to arrive on time.
-So, the volunteer is expected to arrive to the camp location on Friday prior to the camp staring on Monday.

-This project is organized for local children by The Language School In Down-Town and the non-profit educational association Alternative Language Programs Satellite (ALPS) as part of their annual activities on multicultural issues for local youth.
-Some international teenage participants are expected to join.
+This project is organized for local children by The Language School In Down-Town and the non-profit educational association Alternative Language Programs Satellite (ALPS) as part of their annual activities on multicultural issues for youth.
+Some international teenage participants will join.
 The common project s aim is to introduce the diversity of world cultures to children and provide them with good practices in intercultural communication using the learning-by-doing method and organizing alternative English language practice.
-The project gets youngsters from all over the world and encourages them to develop their cross-cultural thinking and tolerance as well as global thinking and individual initiative.
-The theme of summer 2023 is Skills for Life .
-The participants will discover why it is of a great value to be a skillful person either in the professional or emotional sphere, how the life skills are integrated in our everyday habits helping us to build up strong personal relationships and successful professional career, to support peaceful diplomacy and global sustainable development, and how to become one of those happy people.
+The project gets youngsters familiar with customs and traditions of the countries from all over the world and encourages them to develop their cross-cultural thinking and tolerance as well as global thinking and individual initiative.
+This summer we offer you to participate in our new project called MATRIX .
+Camp participants will learn about different meanings of this word.
+Together, we will identify the ways how to improve the matrix of the modern world, how to become a better version of ourselves and how to develop our emotional intelligence.
+Camp participants will acquire life skills that they will need to create their own codes for personal matrices that will have power to change their life for the better.
+They are the smart matrices of our personalities, souls, love and success, well-being and happy life.
 Meetings with local and/or international professionals in the field will take place.
 Thematic photo and video contests for camp participants will be organized.

 LocationCamp takes place in the school that is situated in the center of Tallinn, Estonian capital www.visittallinn.ee/eng Leisure timeThere are a lot of possibilities for leisure time activities as the camp takes place in the capital where one can find attractions for all tastes: sightseeing and museums, festivals, concerts, live music, pubs, etc. The camp provides an excellent opportunity to establish contacts with young Estonians and to experience the local life.